Dear Investors, Friends and Stakeholders

 Liquidity & Capital Resources

-We will likely require additional financing in order to perform operations over the lifetime of the Company.
-We plan to raise growth capital during 2021 from investors, although there can be no assurances of success.
+The Company intends to raise additional capital in the future from investors.
 Although capital may be available for early-stage companies, there is no guarantee that the Company will receive any investments from investors.

 Runway & Short/Mid Term Expenses